slkiser/opencode-quota/README.md

 | **MiniMax Coding Plan** | Yes | OpenCode auth/global config/env | Remote API |
 | **OpenCode Go** | Needs [quick setup](#opencode-go-quick-setup) | Env/config auth | Dashboard scraping |

-Important install notes:

-- **Project** scope writes to the git worktree root when one is detected; otherwise it writes to the current directory.
-- **Global** scope writes to OpenCode's primary runtime config directory.
-- If a modified file is `.jsonc`, the installer rewrites it as normalized JSON.

 <a id="anthropic-quick-setup"></a>
 <details>